kukuu/Technopedia/README.md

 ## Jenkins and Maven

+Jenkins  is a continuous integration tool.
+In Jenkins, maven is used for building the automation code.
+It is used to automate the build deployment process.
+It is used in Selenium tests to run the tests faster and every time software changes a deployment happens to different targeted environments.

 Jenkins and maven together can be used to automate this whole pipeline.

 Jenkins can be used to setup rules and parameters around maven system.
 Maven is a tool that is used to compile your code.
 And not only compile it can validate your code, install a package and can even analyse the test-cases in your code.

 ## Pretty JSON parser